Road to Eagle

 - Keep your Eagle Service Project Workbook up to date!
 Make sure you have all signatures!

-6. Send out your requests for letters of recommendation
+6. Send out your requests for letters of reference

 You will need a letter of recommendations from--